 Open banking and PSD2 (the Revised Payment Service Directive) represent both regulatory challenges and competitive opportunities for banks and fintech.
 This session reviews how a unified and open-source solution will be key to addressing challenges in the future around customer authentication, secure APIs, customer consent and identity best practices.
 Banks can and should achieve more than just regulatory compliance; they also can introduce new products and services designed to meet the needs and expectations of today’s empowered consumers.

-Mr. Dmitry Volkov and Mr. Nicholas Palmer, Group-IB
+Mr. Dmitry Volkov, Group-IB

 Threat intelligence has identified and analysed 2.6 million unique phishing URLs on 727, 000 domains, which is a 9 percent increase from 2018.
 Phishers specializing in massive cyber-attacks use so-called phishing kits.
 This session will review research into phishing attacks that targeted EMEA financial institutions, the infrastructure the attackers used and the full-cycle investigation into the real identities of the attackers.
 Attendees will learn how to automate the capture of credentials stored in phishing logs and techniques used in online investigations of cybercriminals.

 Intelligence and indicator sharing have come a long way from the dark ages of private forums.
 Today, threat intelligence platforms are regularly leveraged in operations centers across the globe to triage and disseminate actionable information.
 This session will review the history of information sharing, the current state of today’s analysis centers and how organizations automate incident response processes.
 Attendees will also take an in depth look at the near-term future of information sharing.

 Learn how to communicate internally to build the entire team's knowledge of threats and how to cultivate relationships with peers cross-sector to encourage sharing.
 Join this session to gain an external intelligence view into insider threat strategy.